celedev97/imageboard-downloader/README.md

 This aims to be a cross-platform downloader for hentai pics and small videos.

+For now it supports:
+- Sankaku
+- NHentai

 ## Download

 To use the program just download the latest installer for your platform from [here](https://github.com/celedev97/hentai-downloader/releases/latest)